-Food Services
+LUNCH: Food Services Section

-Kingston K-14 is participating in a Free Breakfast and Lunch Program for this school year.
+Kingston K-14 is participating in a Free Breakfast and Lunch Program for the current school year 2023-2024.
 This alternative is referred to as the Community Eligibility Provision (CEP).
 All students enrolled at this school may participate in the breakfast and lunch program at no charge.
 By participation in this program, every child that is enrolled in our district will receive a free breakfast and a free lunch meal daily.
-Only full meals are free of charge.
 If a child brings their lunch and only takes milk the cost will be 40 cents.
 If your child wishes to purchase an extra milk with their tray the cost is 40 cents.
+Only full meals are reimbursable.
 If your child wishes to purchase any extras or a second tray they must have money in their meal account or pay cash.